 The primary clinical manifestations of WD are hepatic and neurologic.
 Hepatic disease can be quite variable, ranging from hepatomegaly or other nonspecific symptoms that mimic viral hepatitis to severe liver damage, such as cirrhosis.
 Neurologic symptoms of WD can include poor fine-motor coordination, ataxia, and dysphagia.
 Psychiatric manifestations are reported in approximately 20% of individuals with WD.
 A characteristic ophthalmologic finding is the Kayser-Fleischer ring.
 Individuals with WD typically begin to show symptoms of liver dysfunction or neurologic disease in the first or second decade of life.
 If not treated, WD can cause liver failure, severe brain damage, and even death.

 A variety of laboratory tests are recommended in the initial evaluation for WD.
 In approximately 95% of cases, serum ceruloplasmin is below normal.
 Additionally, patients with WD show decreased copper in serum, increased copper in urine, and significantly elevated copper on liver biopsy.
 While liver biopsy is not recommended as a first-tier screening test for WD, it can be useful to help interpret discrepant biochemical or molecular results.
-The other tests should be performed prior to sequence analysis of the ATP7B gene, the gene responsible for WD.
-More than 300 disease-causing mutations have been identified in the ATP7B gene.
-Most mutations are family-specific with the exception of the H1069Q mutation, which accounts for greater than 50% of identified disease alleles in the Northern European Caucasian population.
+Analyte screening tests should be considered prior to molecular analysis.
+WD is caused by disease-causing variants in the ATP7B gene.
+More than 300 disease-causing variants have been identified in the ATP7B gene.
+Most disease-causing variants are family-specific, with the exception of the H1069Q variant, which accounts for greater than 50% of identified disease alleles in the Northern European population.